 Understanding your baby’s development makes your job of picking a right activity, easy!
 Here’s what a 15-month-old babies can do by now.

-Physical Development: Now that they are walking (even though their steps are not firm), they try different movements such as running, climbing, jumping.
-The toddler tends to pull and push things.
+Physical Development: Now that they are walking (even though their steps are not firm), they try different movements such as running with a wide based stance and outstretched arms. climbing, especially stairs with assistance, and jumping.
+The toddler tends to pull and push things, picks up objects from a standing position, and refines grasp.

 Imagination: The toddler’s imagination levels also continue to develop.
 The little one enjoys looking for hidden objects, correctly points at one or more body parts, and shows improvement in her concentration levels.